pioneer0317/Stats-101C-Class-Midterm-Competition/README.md

 report is also included in the pdf file.

 ## Results
-Our team placed 4th place with the WCA of 0.83380.
+Our team won 4th place with the WCA of 0.83380.